tpm2-software/tpm2-tools/man/tpm2_policysecret.1.md

     Optional, the policy qualifier data that the signer can choose to include in the signature.
 Can be either a hex string or path.

+  * **\--cphash**=_FILE_

+    File path to record the hash of the command parameters.
+This is commonly termed as cpHash.
+NOTE: When this option is selected, The tool will not actually execute the command, it simply returns a cpHash to be used in an audit or a policycphash.

   * **ARGUMENT** the command line argument specifies the _AUTH_ to be set for the object specified with **-c**.